waterfloo/8812au-20210629/README.md

 ./raspi64.sh
 ```

-Note: Other ARM or ARM64 based systems will require modifications similar to
+Note: Other ARM or ARM64 based systems will likely require modifications
-those provided in the above scripts for Raspberry Pi hardware but the number and
+similar to those provided in the above scripts for Raspberry Pi hardware
-variety of different ARM and ARM64 based systems makes supporting each system
+but the number and variety of different ARM and ARM64 based systems
-unpractical so you will need to research the needs of your system and make the
+makes supporting each system unpractical so you will need to research
-appropriate modifications.
+the needs of your system and make the appropriate modifications.

 #### Step 10: Run the installation script (For automated builds, use _NoPrompt_ as an option)